Legal Advice Sector LDP

 A Closing Booster Event

-Message from The Baring Foundation
+A message from The Baring Foundation

 “The Baring Foundation is an independent foundation working to improve the quality of life of people experiencing disadvantage and discrimination.
 It aims to achieve this through making grants to voluntary and other civil society organisations and by adding value including through promoting knowledge and influencing others.